Endowments and donations

 The Antarctic Research Centre Development Fund comprises financial support through endowments and donations from alumni and friends, many of whom have expressed their support for the Centre in the past.

-The Development Fund managed by the Victoria University of Wellington Foundation at Victoria University of Wellington, with interest income used to fund scholarships and research, and the capital retained in perpetuity.
+The Development Fund managed by the Victoria University of Wellington Foundation, with interest income used to fund scholarships and research, and the capital retained in perpetuity.
 The Endowed Development Fund supports the work of the Centre by providing funds for students to conduct research into the Antarctic, and for other emerging research opportunities.

 S.T.
 Lee Lecture Series